S2-group/software-design-vu/README.md

 After updating the project, Intellij automatically adds the new libraries to the `classpath`.
 This means that all symbols can be resolved and the editor should provide appropriate code completion.

-If it any case the editor is complaining, you can put your mouse in the error and there will be be an option "Add library X to the classpath".
+If in any case the editor is complaining, you can put your mouse in the error and there will be be an option "Add library X to the classpath".
 Selecting that should solve the issue.